1. Check Activation via Settings (Windows 11 & 10)

 - Ensure your product key is genuine and hasn’t been used elsewhere.

-- Try activating via Microsoft account or reinstalling your license key.
+- Try activating with your Microsoft account or re-entering the key.

-- Contact Microsoft support for activation help if issues persist.
+- Contact Microsoft support if the issue persists.

-💡 Explore more tools in Top 5 Cybersecurity Tools You Need.
+💡 Explore: Top 5 Cybersecurity Tools You Need